 If caught early on, Lyme disease is relatively easy to combat; a simple course of antibiotics will usually cure it.
 However, if left untreated or the treatment is postponed, it can be extremely serious with long-lasting symptoms.

 - Keep to footpaths and avoid long grass when out walking

-- Wear appropriate clothing in tick-infested areas (long-sleeved shirt and trousers tucked into your socks)
+- Wear appropriate clothing in tick-infested areas, exposing minimal areas of skin (long-sleeved shirt and trousers tucked into your socks)

 - Wear light-coloured fabrics that may help you spot a tick on your clothes

 It’s important to check your skin after you’ve returned from your travels.
 If you’ve got any pets or children that were with you, give them a check and keep an eye out for ticks.

 Adults are usually bitten on the legs, whereas children tend to be bitten around the waist but also check their head and neck area, including their scalp.
 The risk of infection after a tick bite increases the longer a tick is attached, so make sure you check as soon as you get back home.

 If you find a tick on your body, it is important that you remove the tick as soon as possible – the safest way is to use a pair of fine-tipped tweezers, or a tick removal tool.

 Kays Medical supplies Care Plus® purpose-built tick tweezers which come with a step by step guide of how to properly remove a tick without leaving part of it in the skin.

 Contact your GP if you begin to feel unwell and remember to tell them you were bitten by a tick or have recently spent time outdoors